yogisda/titan-assessments/README.md

 docker-compose up
 ```

-You will two containers in titan
+You will see two containers in titan
 ![image alt text](https://i.ibb.co/JCJVMwr/Bildschirmfoto-2022-08-01-um-14-17-08.png)

 ### Step 6 Run the Backend (Azure)